 Here’s the issue … especially in the church, shouldn’t everyone be expected to speak the truth to one another face-to-face?
 In Matthew 18, Jesus teaches us how to work out our differences.
 Isn’t it true that if one is unwilling to say it to a person’s face, it shouldn’t be said anonymously in a review?

 The truth is no matter how good we are at creating a “speak the truth to one another” culture in the church, there’s always going to be a certain amount of opinion that is not shared.
 There’s always going to be a certain amount of unresolved conflict.
 It’s the human condition.
 We’re all still sinners, remember?

 So what do I say to the people that are thinking, “How do I resolve the conflict if I don’t know who gave me the feedback?”
 Good question!
 I’ve struggled with this question since I was first trained in giving and receiving feedback using 360-degree assessment tools.

 Here are a couple of facts.
 The chances are good (especially in a larger organization) that if one person is thinking it, others are as well.
 Therefore, the issue is not who said it … it’s what do I need to do to address it?
-And, in practice, there is plenty of opportunity to have one-on-one discussions with the team providing the feedback to ask questions about the feedback.
-Most often, especially in a healthy environment, people will “come clean” and help a person better understand what it is about their behavior that resulted in a criticism or observation.
+And, in practice, there are plenty of opportunities to have one-on-one discussions with the team providing the feedback to ask questions about the feedback.
+Most often, especially in a healthy environment, people will “come clean” and help a person better understand what it is about their behavior that resulted in criticism or observation.

 In my opinion, doing an anonymous 360 on a regular basis is the best way to improve over time.
 It’s not painless, but it is the best way to really understand how what I am (or am not) doing affects others.